scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

 to do analysis under parallel computation here.

 ``yt`` supports parallelism feature [#]_ using ``mpi4py`` [#]_ as communication method.
-``libyt`` borrows this feature and utilize it directly.
+``libyt`` borrows this feature and utilizes it directly.
 The way ``yt`` calculates and distributes jobs to each MPI process is based on data locality, but it does not always guarantee to do so [#]_.
-In other words, in in situ analysis, the data requested by ``yt`` for each MPI process does not always locate in the same process.
+In other words, in in situ analysis, the data requested by ``yt`` in each MPI process does not always locate in the same process.

 .. [#] See `Parallel Computation With yt <https://yt-project.org/doc/analyzing/parallel_computation.html>`_ for more